trilemma-dev/SwiftAuthorizationSample/README.md

 ### Registering an XPC Mach Server
 For the helper tool to be an XPC Mach server, it must register to be one in its launchd property list.
-The build script can do this for you automatically be adding the "specifyMachServices" argument.
-If you want this to be cleaned up at the end of the build process, then for that Run Script phase add the "cleanupMachServices" argument.
+The build script can do this for you automatically be adding the "specify-mach-services" argument.
+If you want this to be cleaned up at the end of the build process, then for that Run Script Phase add the "cleanup-mach-services" argument.

 The script will set the service name to be the same as its bundle identifier, which in practice will also be its filename and the value for `Label`.
 This is done purely for convenience; there is no requirement the service name use